kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 #### Modify VolumeGroup with existing PVCs

 We can add an existing PVC to the group or remove a PVC from the group without deleting it.
 A VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME capability will be added to CSI Spec.
-Only CSI drivers supporting both VOLUME_GROUP and VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME capabilities can support the volume group this way.
+Only CSI drivers supporting both CREATE_DELETE_VOLUME_GROUP and VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME capabilities can support the volume group this way.

 * Admin creates a VolumeGroupClass, with the SupportVolumeGroupSnapshot boolean flag set to true.
 * User creates a new empty VolumeGroup, specifying the above VolumeGroupClass.
 A new empty VolumeGroupContent will also be created and bound to the VolumeGroup.